-Long sentences with multiple clauses.
-With long sentences, it is hard to keep track of the information not only for the reader.
-But also for the writer, whose work may suffer from grammatical errors and ambiguity.
-As a result of having too many verbs, subjects, and pronouns, not uncommon in long sentences, such as this.
+- Long sentences with multiple clauses.
+With long sentences, it is hard to keep track of information, not only for the reader, but also for the writer, whose work may suffer from grammatical errors and ambiguity as a result of having too many verbs, subjects, and pronouns, not uncommon in long sentences, such as this one.

-Correctness is important not only because errors prevent clarity, but also because they do writing—and the writer—look sloppy.
-Few readers would trust a researcher or a copywriter who did not bother to use a spell check.
+Correctness is important, not only because errors prevent clarity, but also because they make the writing—and the writer—look sloppy.
+Few readers would trust a researcher or a copywriter who did not even bother to use a spell-check.

 Borrow a Reader’s Eyes

-“Borrow” the eyes of the reader—someone who sees your work for the first time—and revise your writing with the Three C’s in mind.
+“Borrow” the eyes of a reader—someone who is seeing your work for the first time—and revise your writing with the Three C’s in mind.
 The first two tips will help you step out of your role as the writer and become the reader.

 How to Self-Edit Your Writing

 Tip 1.
 Do not start revising your work right away.